-- Machine with rotary axes - Kinematics description

-To calculate the tilting angles, the control requires a kinematics description prepared by the machine manufacturer.
+- Machine with rotary axes - Kinematics description To calculate the tilting angles, the control requires a kinematics description prepared by the machine manufacturer. - Software option Advanced Functions Set 2 (#9 / #4-01-1)

 FUNCTION TCPM is an improvement on the M128 function which allows defining the behavior of the control while during the positioning of rotary axes.